pvandervelde/mindvortex/src/posts/2100-01-01-Software-development-pipeline-infrastructure-dependency-reduction.md

   in order to test them.
 In general CI/CD systems don't provide easy ways to debug a running pipeline

-* Should be able to run a build on any machine.
-Ideally no tools need to be installed so you can just build on a fresh OS install.
-  * This means that you are independent of your build system because you can always build
-  * Allows developers to build locally to dev test the product
-  * Easy to add more agents, just spin up a new clean OS install VM or container
-  * Build workspace is guaranteed to be clean when you start.
-Less time spend debugging build failures due to file system pollution or package caching failures

-* Testing builds is time consuming if you need a build server to do so
-  * You'll probably need a test system because otherwise you are blocking people doing work on your actual applications
-  * Build debugging usually involves lots of `writeline` statements and digging through logs, which is slow on a local machine but slower on a build server
-  * Performance testing of builds is tricky because the build server might be doing many different things at the same time
-  * Some steps may be hard when not on a build system, e.g. signing with the proper certificates / keys, and some may not be desirable when not on a build system, e.g. making changes to source control in the local workspace (i.e. local merges / branching / commits).
-  * Requires that you can pull all the tools down.
+How to achieve

+- No tools need to be installed on any of the executors by default (ideally).
+Use a bare minimum executor.
+- Never re-use executors.
+Don't allow developers to do so because that trains them to think that some resources / tools / files will be available
+- Version everything - Tools, scripts etc..
+That way you can reproduce the process on any executor
+- Pipeline pulls down all tools required.
 Which probably means you need some kind of entrypoint script to pull down the initial tools and scripts.
 This entrypoint script should be as small as possible and able to update itself.
 That way you can still version all the scripts and tools (because they are pulled down) and don't need to add everything to the repository

-* Builds should be as independent as possible from the infrastructure with minimal requirements.
+- Don't create a pipeline in the CI/CD system.
+Consider it to be just a task execution system.
+Define the task through scripts / tools with a standard 'entrypoint' for all your jobs
-  It is better to not rely on the presence of different services because those are points of failure.
+- It is better to not rely on the presence of different services because those are points of failure.
   - For those services that are absolutely required it is important that these are highly available

+Benefits

+- This means that you are independent of your build system because you can always build
+- Allows developers to build locally to dev test the product
+- Easy to add more agents, just spin up a new clean OS install VM or container
+- Build workspace is guaranteed to be clean when you start.
+Less time spend debugging build failures due to file system pollution or package caching failures

+NOTE:
+Some steps may be hard when not on a build system, e.g. signing with the proper certificates / keys, and some may not be desirable when not on a build system, e.g. making changes to source control in the local workspace (i.e. local merges / branching / commits).